-Emerald Our School This Our School unit will teach your KS1 geography class about the world, starting with their immediate environment and building on the firm foundations from the Early Years Foundation Stage.
-Children will explore their school environment using first-hand observation and experience to enhance their awareness along with essential map skills (Y1) Key knowledge • begin to recognise familiar places in their local area; write an address appropriately; · use maps and plan a route; use simple compass directions (NESW): • use aerial photographs to recognise basic human and physical features; recognise basic map symbols and begin to understand the need • use simple fieldwork skills to study the geography of the school; make simple observations about the geography of the classroom and school: · ask simple geographical questions. use different maps and understand the key features of maps; use compass directions (NESW), locational and directional language; make comparisons between features of different places; compare distances; use map symbols in a key: • plan a route giving reasons for choice; use fieldwork skills appropriately; make observations about the school using description; explain the order an address is written describe the location of familiar places; use a variety of maps and recognise key features of maps; • use compass directions, locational/directional language to describe locations and routes: use a range of map symbols in a key; · observe a variety of photographs to identify geographical features: compare distances accurately:
+Our School Emerald This Our School unit will teach your KS1 geography class about the world, starting with their immediate environment and building on the firm foundations from the Early Years Foundation Stage.
+Children will explore their school (Y1)environment using first-hand observation and experience to enhance their awareness along with essential map skills Kev knowledge • begin to recognise familiar places in their local area: write an address appropriately: • use maps and plan a route; use simple compass directions (NESW); use aerial photographs to recognise basic human and physical features: • recognise basic map symbols and begin to understand the need for a key; • use simple fieldwork skills to study the geography of the school; • make simple observations about the geography of the classroom and school: • ask simple geographical questions. • use different maps and understand the key features of maps: • use compass directions (NESW), locational and directional lanauaae: • make comparisons between features of different places; compare distances; use map symbols in a key; plan a route giving reasons for choice; • use fieldwork skills appropriately: • make observations about the school using description; • explain the order an address is written describe the location of familiar places; use a variety of maps and recognise key features of maps; • use compass directions, locational/directional language to describe locations and routes;

+use a range of map symbols in a key:

-plan a route giving reasoned explanations;
+• plan a route giving reasoned explanations;

-· ask a range of geographical questions.
+• ask a range of geographical questions.